David Paterson: Appointment of U.S. senator

 Paterson visiting Kabul in December 2008.

 After being nominated for the position on December 1, 2008, Senator Hillary Clinton was confirmed as United States Secretary of State by the United States Senate.
 Clinton resigned her Senate seat on January 21, 2009, to assume the Cabinet post.
 By mandate of the New York Constitution, Paterson was tasked with appointing a temporary replacement until a special election in 2010 for the conclusion of the term of her Class 1 seat.

 Persons mentioned in the media as potential appointees included U.S. Representative Gregory Meeks, former State Comptroller H. Carl McCall, Bill Thompson, Byron Brown, Representative José E. Serrano, Representative Nydia M. Velázquez, Representative Nita Lowey, Representative Carolyn B. Maloney, former Hillary Clinton aide Leecia Eve, United Federation of Teachers president Randi Weingarten, Representative Kirsten Gillibrand, and political heiress Caroline Kennedy.
 While New York Attorney General and former United States Secretary of Housing and Urban Development Andrew Cuomo refused to publicly declare his interest in the seat, he attracted a plurality of support from polled New Yorkers to take the seat.
 Cuomo was cited by some analysts as a savvy Senate appointee because his appointment might dissuade him from mounting a primary challenge against Paterson in the 2010 gubernatorial election.
 Paterson acknowledged on January 20, 2009, that Cuomo was indeed under consideration for the appointment.

 It was reported on December 5, 2008, that Paterson had spoken with Kennedy regarding her interest in the Senate seat.
 However, Kennedy abruptly withdrew her name from consideration on January 21, 2009.
-Up until her withdrawal, which Kennedy said was based on "personal reasons", the high-profile, well-connected daughter of former President John F. Kennedy was widely considered the front-runner for the nomination.
+Up until her withdrawal, which Kennedy said was based on "personal reasons", the high-profile, well-connected daughter of former President John F. Kennedy was widely considered the front-runner for the appointment.
 After Kennedy removed herself from consideration, some reports indicated that Paterson "never intended" to pick Kennedy, having come to consider her "unready" for the seat after a series of media misfires.
 Some sources and analysts doubted the reports' veracity, calling the Paterson camp's denials of any interest in appointing Kennedy "misdirection".

 On January 23, 2009, Paterson chose Gillibrand—a moderate upstate representative from a largely conservative district—to fill Clinton's vacated seat.
 The Kennedy family criticized Paterson's handling of the appointment.
-Although Gillibrand's appointment was praised by some (including Schumer, New York's senior senator; President Obama; and Clinton herself) others criticized Paterson's choice, calling Gillibrand "sharp-elbowed", "too conservative", and "unliked".
+Although Gillibrand's appointment was praised by some (including Chuck Schumer, New York's senior senator; President Obama; and Clinton herself) others criticized Paterson's choice, calling Gillibrand "sharp-elbowed", "too conservative", and "unliked".
 Others, including liberal New York Times editorialist Maureen Dowd and New York Magazine writer Chris Smith, criticized Paterson's "peculiar" and "dithering" handling of the Senate appointment and suggested it was a cynical way of rallying upstate support for re-election.
 Paterson later admitted that he personally ordered his staff to contest Caroline Kennedy's version of events in the hours after she withdrew from consideration to be United States senator.